osrf/gazebo_tutorials/guided_b/tutorial3.md

     [[file:files/ftu4-wheel_align_x.png|600px]]

 1. In our example, we want to position the wheel flush against the chassis.
 To bring the wheel closer, click the `Y Align Max` option.
 However, it is not quite what we want yet.
 Click the `Reverse` option next the Y alignment options to align the wheel's minimum (reverse of maximum) to the chassis's maximum.
    Note that the `Reverse` option is applied to the child link since the default alignment configuration shown in the drop down list below is `Child to Parent`.
 If `Parent to Child` configuration is set, the `Reverse` option will be applied to the parent link.
+Press `Create`.

     [[file:files/ftu4-wheel_align_y_reverse.png|600px]]

-1. To position the wheel above the ground, we can use the `Relative Pose` section at the bottom of the dialog to move the child link (wheel) relative to the parent link (chassis).
-Given that the wheel has a radius of 0.3m and the chassis is at 0.4m above the ground, a simple math calculation will show that we need to place the wheel at -0.1m relative to the chassis.
-So go ahead and change the `Z` position to -0.1m.
+1. To position the wheel above the ground, open the Link Inspector by double-clicking on the wheel.
+We can use the `Pose` section at the bottom of the dialog to move the wheel.
+Given that the wheel has a radius of 0.3m and the chassis is at 0.4m above the ground, we need to place the wheel at 0.3 m relative to the chassis.
+So go ahead and change the `Z` position to 0.3m, and press `Ok`.

     [[file:files/ftu4-wheel_pose_z.png|600px]]

-1. Press the `Create` button when done.
-This will finalize the joint and close the Joint Creation dialog.

 1. Repeat the joint creation process and axis configuration for the other front wheel, make sure that a) the chassis is the parent of the joint and the wheel is the child, b) the axis of rotation is set to `Z`, and c) use the `Y Align Min` option to align the right wheel as it is on the other side of the chassis.